 White equals clean and crisp

-If you are somebody who appreciates quiet, simple settings, then white is undoubtedly a colour that will help to achieve both of these things.
-White is innately crisp – even more so when there’s something for which it can be contrasted against (more of that shortly).
+If you’re somebody who appreciates quiet, simple settings, then white is undoubtedly a colour that will help to achieve both of these things.
+White is innately crisp – even more so when there’s something it can be contrasted against (more of that shortly).
 Even without, in a kitchen with white walls, white cabinets, a quartz work surface and pale flooring, the room will take on a pure, clean character that’s much harder to create when using pigmented shades.

 Low maintenance – don’t rule out white

 It’s a misconception that white is an impractical choice.
 Sure, on a rainy day, wearing white asks for mud spatters, and inevitably a white shirt will not get along with spaghetti bolognese, but white in a kitchen is surprisingly robust.
 Because the paintwork is eggshell, it means that, should a spill happen, you can dab at the cabinetry to remove all signs of splatter.
 But better still, white shows up far less dust than a colourful kitchen – often a bone of contention with particularly dark cabinets.